for days, heading for Alice Springs.

 Toilet paper very scarce.
 She had to use her finger.

-We walked and walked around the Rock.
+walked around the Rock.
 We started getting dizzy.

 The sweat was running down John's legs.
 The flies were very busy.